-of Europe has immense richness sources an information.
-These sources include not only online databases and other computer-held data collections, but also national and other libraries. specialised libraries in universities, industrial organisations and Government departments, and archives of all kinds from national down to local level.
-As well as printed resources, specialised organisations such as research hospitals, museums, laboratories.
-Government consultancies and manufacturers can also be sources information.
+Europe has an immense richness of sources of information.
+These sources include not only online databases and other computer-held data collections, but also national and other libraries, specialised libraries in universities, major industrial organisations and Government departments, and archives of all kinds from national down to local level.
+As well as printed resources, specialised organisations such as research hospitals, laboratories. institutes, museums, Government manufacturers can be consultancies and also sources of information.
 The major obstacle to the full exploitation of this wealth of resources is the difficulty of knowing where to look for relevant information when it is needed.